 Your neck is made up of many components, such as ligaments, tendons, and muscles.
 Because the neck has an extensive range of motion, it is susceptible to many injuries and painful conditions.
 In addition, the neck’s ability to function properly is directly tied to many other muscle groups, like the shoulder, back, and chest.

 Additionally, if neck pain is left untreated, it can become chronic.
 Chronic neck pain can present itself as pain, stiffness, and soreness in the neck, perhaps with decreased mobility, that lasts more than several weeks.

-The most common cause of shoulder pain and neck pain is injury to the soft tissues, including the muscles, tendons, and ligaments within these structures.
-There is nearly double the risk for developing neck pain for people who spend most of their day sitting at work.
-Neck pain is twice as likely for those sitting in poor posture with the head in a flexed forward position.
+One of the most common causes of neck pain is injury to the soft tissues, including the neck muscles, tendons, and ligaments within these structures.
+Individuals who spend most of their day sitting at work, or doing sedentary activities, have a high-risk factor for developing this condition.
+The risk is increased especially high for those who sit in poor posture, with the head in a flexed forward position.

 In addition to muscle strains and sprains, several other common neck pain causes, such as herniated discs, Osteoarthritis (developing from the wear and tear of cartilage and bones), as well as rheumatoid arthritis.
 In some cases, this condition may also be caused by an injury to the cervical spine, cervical disc degeneration disease, or other injuries that put pressure on the nerve roots.

 Recurring neck pain can not only affect other parts of your body, but other aspects of your life.
 It can influence your sleeping habits, your ability to work, and even your mental wellbeing.
 People with severe chronic pain are more likely to have other areas of their life affected, such as social activities, and may spend excessive amounts of money seeking various treatments.